 12+ After watching the movie versions of Their Finest by Lissa Evans and The Zookeeper's Wife by Diane Ackerman, I was pleased to track down the books in my local library.
 The librarian, however, quizzed me with an arched eyebrow, "They are large print editions, is that okay?"
-It felt like being told the books were simple-English editions.
+It felt like she was telling me the books were in simple-English.

 Where did I put my glasses?

 I do wear glasses, for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
-Like many middle-aged people, I find it a chore to constantly change glasses: distance, prescription sunglasses, reading glasses.
+Like many middle-aged people, I find it a chore to continually change my glasses: distance, prescription sunglasses, reading glasses.

 Not to mention having to take them all off, so people one metre away from me are not a blur.
 Which often leads to the classic problem of, Where did I put my glasses!?

 So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me.
 Both books nestled comfortably, eye strain-wise, in what I'd call a normal reading position.

 And I found I could read for longer.
 Usually, after ten to fifteen minutes of reading in bed, my eyes get a little tired, and sometimes I wake to find the book resting on my face.
 Not so with the large print editions (fortunately!).
 It was a joy to read whole chapters and sometimes two or more before succumbing to sleep.